-Parents are invited to participate on SSC and other parent committees.
-Parents are also involved in the development of school plan and given opportunity to provide feedback into school actions and through parent surveys.
+The school invites parents to participate on the PTO, SSC, ELAC.
+Parents are also involved in the development of the school plan and are given an opportunity to provide feedback into school actions through meetings and the annual parent survey.